-I am a researcher at DebateLab at Karlsruhe Institute of Technology (KIT) and a trainer at Institute of Argumentation Competence in Berlin and a co-founder of Forum für Streitkultur (with Romy Jaster).
+I am a researcher at DebateLab at Karlsruhe Institute of Technology (KIT), a trainer at Institute of Argumentation Competence in Berlin and a co-founder of Forum für Streitkultur (with Romy Jaster).
 I am analyzing and reconstructing populist arguments in current political debates with a particular interest in how the quality of these debates can be improved.

 My work is driven by a strong passion for communication and argumentation.
 I strongly believe that argument is the means to solve disputes and coordinate (doxastic) differences between people.
 We need constructive conflict